WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ## Opening Media Byways

-The client bears the responsibility for opening media byways.
-These byways will be used for sending media in both directions.
-Consequently, the server is strongly dependent on the client opening these byways; it cannot send media unless they've been opened.
+The client bears the responsibility for opening media byways - both forward and reverse.
+Consequently, the server is strongly dependent on the client opening reverse  byways; it cannot send media unless they've been opened.

-A client MUST open a new byway whenever it has a media frame to send, all existing byways (if any) are in the blocked state, and the client has not yet opened 20 byways.
-Furthermore, the client MUST keep a minimum of 10 byways open at all times.
-This ensures the server can send data.
+A client MUST open a new forward byway whenever it has a media frame to send, all existing forward byways (if any) are in the blocked state, and the client has not yet opened 20 byways.

+Furthermore, the client MUST keep a minimum of 10 reverse byways open at all times.
+This ensures the server can send media.
+The client MUST open these byways immediately, in parallel.

-The use of multiple media byways is essential to low latency operation of RIPP.
+The use of multiple media byways in either direction is essential to low latency operation of RIPP.
 This is because, as describe below, media frames are sprayed across these byways in order to ensure that there is never head-of-line blocking.
 This is possible because, in HTTP3, each transaction is carried over a separate QUIC stream, and QUIC streams run on top of UDP.
 Furthermore, a QUIC stream does not require a handshake to be established - creation of new QUIC streams is a 0-RTT process.

-The requests to create these transactions MUST include headers for any applicable session cookies.
+The requests to create these transactions MUST include Cookie headers for any applicable session cookies.

+To initiate a signalling byway, the client MUST initiate a POST request to the call URI, and MUST include the URI parameter "signalling".
+This request MUST NOT include any other URI parameters.

-To open a  media transaction, the client MUST include a RIPP-Media header field in the request headers.
-Similarly, the server MUST include this header in the response headers.
-This header contains the shared properties for the byway - the sequence number base it will send with, the timestamp base for packets it sends, and the name of the codec it is using to send with.
+To open a forward media byway, the client MUST initiate a POST request to the call URI, and MUST include the URI parameter "fwd-media".
+It MUST include a RIPP-Media header field in the request headers.
+Similarly, to open a reverse media byway, the client MUST initiate a POST request to the call URI, and MUST include the URI parameter "rev-media".
+It MUST NOT includea a RIPP-Media header field in the request headers.
+The server MUST include the RIPP-Media header in the response headers.
+The RIPP-Media header contains the properties for the byway - the sequence number base, the timestamp base, and the name of the codec.

-RIPP supports multiple channels, meant for handling stereo audio.
+RIPP supports multiple channels, meant for SIPREC use cases.
 Each channel MUST be on a separate byway.
-When stereo is being used, both the client and server MUST include the multi-channel parameter and MUST include the channel number, starting at 1.
-As with all other parameters, these are declared unilaterally on each side.
-It is not required for the server to send media for channel 1 in the same byway for which it is receiving it.
-The channel parameter indicates the channel for media the entity is sending.
+When multi-channel audio is being used, the client MUST include the multi-channel parameter and MUST include the channel number, starting at 1.

 All RIPP implementations MUST support G.711 and Opus audio codecs.
 All implementations MUST support [@RFC2833] for DTMF, and MUST support